Msmoinsk/Book_Record_APP/README.md

 - User : Issued on 06/01/2024 --  Subscript for 6 months -- return on 06/06/2024
 - Then : delay or 3 days will be this === for 1:=50 so (50*3)

+## Subscription
+- 3 months (basic)
+- 6 months (standard)
+- 12 months (premium)

+if the subscription type is standard && if the subscription date is 06/01/2024
+- then subscription valid till 06/06/2024

+- => within subscription date >> if e miss the renewal >> 50/- day
+- => subscription date is also been missed >> adn also missed the renewal >> 100 + 50/- day

+MEANS
+- missed by renewal date >> 50/-
+- missed by subscription date >> 100/-
+- missed by renewal && subscription date >> 100 + 50 /-

 ## Routes and Endpoints

 ### /users